Thanatisia/distro-install-guides/NixOS/amd64/base-installation.md

     + Found in the [nixos install tools](https://github.com/NixOS/nixpkgs/blob/nixos-23.11/pkgs/os-specific/linux/util-linux/default.nix#L127)
 + docker : (Optional) If your host is on a non-NixOS system and does not natively use the nix package manager
 + docker-compose : (Optional) If your host is on a non-NixOS system and does not natively use the nix package manager
+- squashfs-tools : (Optional) If you are bootstrap installing NixOS from an existing non-NixOS distribution system
+    + Contains 'squashfs' and 'unsquashfs'

 ### Pre-Requisites and Preparation
 #### Host